Consumers more confused and frustrated with Energy Market compared insurance, mobile phone plans, and banking

-Some retailers have announced marginal cuts in electricity prices for this year but that doesn’t make a huge impact, for the reason that mostly whole part of Australia retail power price increased between $110 and $316 from 2017 to 2018.
+Some retailers have announced marginal cuts in electricity prices for this year but that doesn’t make a huge impact, for the reason that most whole part of Australia retail power price increased between $110 and $316 from 2017 to 2018.
 “The AEMC report also found significant costs borne by consumers came from the network charges, or costs of maintaining poles and wires, passed on to retailers”.

 Retailers are putting

 Retailers are putting a lot of effort to entice customers with plan information, left and right offers.
 Now, this creates a lot of confusion that causes growing frustration and difficulty in deciding which deal best suits them.
-Worse, others shops around.
+Worse, other shops around.

 Click here for more help.